 - Nausea or vomiting

 Most reactions to chlorine are mild and will disappear within a day.
-If you are in pain or discomfort, it may be smart to get checked out by a healthcare professional.
+If you are in pain or discomfort, getting checked out by a healthcare professional may be smart.

 What chlorine level is too high to swim?

-There are times you will need to raise the chlorine level higher than usual to super-chlorinate it.
+Sometimes, you must raise the chlorine level higher than usual to super-chlorinate it.
 This process is done to remove algae, bacteria, and chloramine.
 When a pool is super-chlorinated, the chlorine level is raised to between 10 ppm and 20 ppm.
 These levels are unsafe to swim in and can burn or irritate your skin and eyes.

-Sometimes, waiting a short while is all that is needed for the chlorine level to drop down to a safer range.
-Other times, you may need to take steps to lower the level of chlorine before entering the pool again.
+Sometimes, waiting a short while is all that’s needed for the chlorine level to drop down to a safer range.
+Other times, you may need to lower the chlorine level before entering the pool again.

 How Long Do You Have to Wait to Swim After Shocking a pool?